top of page

 Gluten Free Whole Grain (White-ish) Bread Machine Loaf Recipe (low lectin)

-This bread is based on our original gluten free whole grain (brown) bread machine loaf with a slight change in flour and egg/water ratio to create a paler looking loaf that is equally delicious.
+This gluten free bread machine recipe is based on our original gluten free whole grain (brown) bread machine loaf with a slight change in flour and egg/water ratio to create a paler looking loaf that is equally delicious.
 The new flour added is Millet so this loaf is also low lectin.
 Thanks to daughter Sarah & son-in-law Gus for the lovely tulips!

 We choose to use separate healthful flours rather than a shop bought pre-mix.
 This means we get more variety of healthful ingredients, lots of good fibre and no strange additives.
 As we eat this bread most days we also tend to choose organic ingredients.